KaanAlkir/Inverse-Reinforcement-Learning-for-Mean-field-Games-with-Average-Reward/README.md

 # Inverse reinforcement learning for mean-field games

 This repository contains numerical illustrations of inverse reinforcement learning for stationary mean-field games under an average-reward criterion.
+The examples are based on the finite-dimensional maximum entropy formulation developed in [1] and its numerical extensions.

 The repository includes three examples: